king398/SainaRanesk/README.md

 and BPE dropout for regularization.
 Other than the training procedure, the model architecture and size remained the same as the original large model**

+**Whisper is also the most robust model for dataset with uncommon words as show in the last picture making it the best choice for transcribing and translating slang`s.
+Quoting the official paper "The results show that Whisper per- forms better than the compared models on most datasets, especially on the Meanwhile dataset which is heavy with uncommon words.""**

 **But why did we choose the large-v2 version of Whisper instead of the medium or small models?
 The answer is simple: the large version provides the best balance of accuracy and speed for our needs.
 While the medium and small models may be able to handle some tasks